Blastocyst Culture & Transfer

 What are the disadvantages of Blastocyst transfer?

-Is Blastocyst transfer for me?
+Is Blastocyst Transfer for Me?

-Blastocyst-stage extended culture and transfer should be considered if:
+Consider blastocyst-stage culture and transfer if:

-• You have several good-quality embryos on Day 3.
+- You have several good-quality embryos on Day 3.